em-kim/pokedudes/README.md

 the right side which allows a user to input an integer and upon clicking the button calls the api, using the input as the {integer} and updates the store, which should then update the name of the pokemon and each route's component.

+This shouldn't be too crazy, use create-react-app, react-router, mobx, axios, and any other technology you're familiar with.
+I use oxford commas, buzz off...